OctopusDeploy/docs/src/pages/docs/kubernetes/targets/kubernetes-agent/supported-versions-policy.md

 layout: src/layouts/Default.astro
 pubDate: 2024-12-11
 modDate: 2024-12-11
-title: Supported Versions of Kubernetes Policy
+title: Support Policy for Kubernetes Versions
 navTitle: Supported Versions Policy
 navSection: Kubernetes agent
 description: Policy for which versions of Kubernetes are supported by the Kubernetes agent